 - The ‘On View’ status may be delayed on the website by 24 hours.
 Please check with our Rights and Registration Office to confirm that a work of art will be on view before traveling to the Museum.

-- Titles Standing Four-Armed Saraswati, Goddess of Wisdome and Learning with Musician, Garland-Bearer and Flywhisk Holding Attendants and Sacred Goose (Hamsa) (Proper)
+- Titles Standing Four-Armed Saraswati, Goddess of Learning with Sacred Goose (Hamsa), Musician, Garland-Bearer and Flywhisk Holding Attendants (Descriptive)@Standing Four-Armed Saraswati, Goddess of Wisdome and Learning with Musician, Garland-Bearer and Flywhisk Holding Attendants and Sacred Goose (Hamsa) (Former title)

 - Medium marble with traces of color